-23.5.12.4 A Fine.
+24.1.12.4 A Fine.

-- 23.5.12.5 Loss of eligibility to receive some or all funding and/or other benefits from the International Olympic Committee or the International Paralympic Committee or any other Signatory for a specified period (with no right to receive such funding and/or other benefits for that period retrospectively following Reinstatement). - 23.5.12.6 Recommendation to the relevant public authorities to withhold some or all public and/or other funding and/or other benefits from the Signatory for a specified period (with no right to receive such funding and/or other benefits for that period retrospectively following Reinstatement).159 - 23.5.12.7 Where the Signatory is a National Anti-Doping Organization or a National Olympic Committee acting as a National Anti-Doping Organization: the Signatory's country being ruled ineligible to host or co-host an Olympic Games and/or Paralympic Games and/or to be awarded the right to host or co-host a World Championship and/or other International Event(s).
+Suspension or loss of eligibility to receive some or all funding and/or other 24.1.12.5 benefits from the International Olympic Committee or the International Paralympic Committee or any other Signatory for a specified period (with or without the right to receive such funding and/or other benefits for that period retrospectively following Reinstatement).

+Recommendation to the relevant public authorities to withhold some or all 24.1.12.6 public and/or other funding and/or other benefits from the Signatory for a specified period (with or without the right to receive such funding and/or other benefits for that period retrospectively following Reinstatement).
+121

+24.1.12.7 Where the Signatory is a National Anti-Doping Organization or a National Olympic Committee acting as a National Anti-Doping Organization: the Signatory's country being ruled ineligible to host or co-host and/or to be awarded the right to host or co-host an International Event (e.g., Olympic Games, Paralympic Games, any other Major Event Organization's Event, World Championships, regional or continental championships and/or any other International Event).

-(a) If the right to host or co-host a World Championship and/or other International Event(s) has already been awarded to the country in question, the Signatory that awarded that right must assess whether it is legally and practically possible to withdraw that right and re-assign the event to another country.
+(a) If the right to host or co-host a World Championship and/or other International Event(s) has already been awarded to the country in guestion, the Signatory that awarded that right must assess whether it is legally and practically possible to withdraw that right and re-assign the event to another country.
 If it is legally and practically possible to do so, then the Signatory shall do so.